Abdul1091/Bioinformatics/tutorials/vcf-basics/README.md

 > **Why Step 2 is split:**
 > The original “nine fixed columns” concept is easier to understand when broken into **positional**, **allelic**, and **quality** groups.
 > Steps **2a–2c** together cover all fixed VCF columns while reducing cognitive overload.

+> **Why Step 3 is split:**
+> INFO and FORMAT represent a fundamental conceptual boundary in VCF.
+> Separating them prevents one of the most common and costly interpretation errors: confusing *site-level annotations* with *sample-level evidence*.

 > **Tip:** Beginners can prioritize the Core Concepts first and come back to Deep Dive/Context blocks later.